 Your mother-in-law was probably chasing your tail during life.
-When she dies, don not think you are free at last.
+When she dies, do not think you are free at last.
 Looking for advice how you make sure she does not haunt you anymore when she is dead?
-Then this blog post is something for you.
+Then this post is something for you.

 First of all, cremation is not an option.
-Only three cremations have been found on the salt marsh area of the Netherlands.
-Common practice for the ancient people (Late Iron Age) of the north at the Wadden Sea coast was to leave the body somewhere at the tidal marshlands for scavengers.
-Mainly to be eaten by their own, many and big dogs.
+Only three cremations have been found on the salt-marsh area of the Netherlands.
+Common practice for the ancient people (i.e. Late Iron Age) of the north on the Wadden Sea coast was to leave the body somewhere on the tidal marshlands for scavengers.
+Mainly to be eaten by their own, many and very big dogs.

-The dogs acted as the intermediary between the present and the after world.
-The ancient salt-marsh funeral rites are in a way similar to those of the Tibetans today, but where vultures fulfill this role of releasing the spirit.
+Dogs acted as the intermediary between the present and the after world.
+The ancient salt-marsh funeral rites are in a way similar to those of the Tibetans today, where vultures fulfill this role of releasing the spirit from the body.
 Just like the Tibetans, the Frisians of northern Germany and the Netherlands had (nearly) no wood to cremate bodies in the old days.
 The flat and barren tidal marshlands were too salt for trees.
 Nearly no sweet water, and regularly flooded by the sea.
 They had to find other ways to release the spirit from the flesh.
-Perhaps the shared reason behind these comparable rituals.
+Perhaps this is the shared reason behind these comparable rituals.

 Since oak had to come from far away inland, this was too much of a hassle.
 Thus, cremation was only reserved for special occasions or for special persons.
-One such an exception was the cremation of Prince Hnaef of the Hocings (a Danish people) around te year 450.
-Hnaef was killed in Frisia and burned on a pyre, as described in the Old English epic poem Beowulf.
-Want to know more about this funeral, read our blog post Tolkien pleaded in favor of King Finn.
+One such an exception was the cremation of Prince Hnaef of the Hocings (a Danish people) around the year 450.
+Hnaef was killed at the mouth of the river Rhine in Frisia and burned on a pyre, as described in the Old English epic poem Beowulf.
+Want to know more about this funeral, read our post Tolkien pleaded in favor of king Finn.

 If you decide to tie her together, then there are several options.
 Fixing arms ensures she no longer can interfere in matters after her death, like raising her finger for not doing the dishes.
 If you want to have even more certainty, fix her legs as well.
 Then, at least you can outrun her.
 Do you want to have absolute certainty she no longer interferes with matters of the living, then bury one or more limbs separately.